 Example.
-Consider the function f defined by the graph below.
+Consider the function f whose graph is below.
 Give the location of the local extrema and absolute extrema.

 Solution.
 It appears that f(-4) is an absolute maximum value for f.
-In addition f has local maximum at x = -4 and x = 1 and local minimum at x = -1.
+In addition f has a local maximum at x = -4 and x = 1 and a local minimum at x = -1.
 The function does not have an absolute minimum value.